azvaliev/MetaMessage/README.md

 ## How It Works

-Currently, it uses the [Solana Memo Program](https://spl.solana.com/memo), however it will work through a system of Spl-Tokens in the future.
+Currently, it uses the [Spl Token Programm](https://spl.solana.com) to send unique tokens that are used as keys to message values in a Redis database